rmata-pti/GitHub-Security-Reporting/README.md

-# GitHub Security Alerts Report
+# GitHub Security Alerts Report by Team

-This script fetches security alerts from GitHub repositories for a specified organization and generates a comprehensive report in Excel format.
+This script fetches security alerts from GitHub repositories for a specified organization and team(s) and generates a comprehensive report in Excel format.
 The report includes Code Scanning, Dependabot, and Secret Scanning alerts.

 ## Features